kevinolega/callcentertrainingtips/_posts/2019-07-26-celebrity-mode.md

 It makes things pretty easy.

-Back in business training we were asked to introduce ourselves to everyone in a small room full of people.
+Back in business training, we were asked to introduce ourselves to everyone in a small room full of people.

 With that event happening late at night, everyone was feeling crappy and since we already knew most of everyone in the room, we each gave everyone a sloppy introduction.